cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 I was able to download the results for this sample on **10/5/2021**.

+I took Bastu in for her dental cleaning on **10/21/2021**.
+You can see the x-rays taken during the cleaning [here](https://github.com/cwarden45/Bastu_Cat_Genome/blob/master/basepaws_Dental_Health_Test/Bastu-Dental-Xray-211021.zip).
+Overall, my understanding is that Bastu is in good health, especially for a cat her age.
+However, I will try to provide additional relevant notes.

 ## Prevalence Notes (mostly copied from [blog post](http://cdwscience.blogspot.com/2019/12/review-of-results-data-from-3-cat-dna.html))

 On [one of the basepaws websites](https://basepaws.com/pages/cat-dental-health-test), it says "*It is estimated that 50-90% of ALL adult cats have a dental health problem, with periodontal disease being the number one culprit*."